rememberSoftwares/yacana/README.md

 INFO: [AI_RESPONSE]: {"name": "Marie", "action": "Walking with her dog."}
 ```
 :-(
 In this case, it didn't work very well as only one name was extracted as JSON.
-But in more complex scenarios I can assure you that letting the LLM reflect on the guideline beforehand, can be very beneficial to solving the task.
+But in more complex scenarios we can assure you that letting the LLM reflect on the guideline beforehand, can be very beneficial to solving the task.

 ### Saving an Agent state